 Message

-Messages defines the wsdl:message elements that are used to represent abstract definitions of the data being transmitted.
+Section 2.3 of [WSDL1.1] “Messages” defines the wsdl:message elements that are used to represent abstract definitions of the data being transmitted.
 This Profile defines the following corrections on wsdl:message elements.

 Declaration of part Elements

 Examples 4 and 5 in WSDL 1.1 Section 3.1 incorrectly show the use of XML Schema types (e.g. "xsd:string") as a valid value for the element attribute of a wsdl:part element.